Dani3lSun/apex-plugin-apexscreencapture/README.md

 - As action choose "APEX Screen Capture".
 - Choose best fitting plugin attributes (help included)

-####Convert image to BLOB in PL/SQL
+####Convert image to BLOB in PL/SQL / save to DB
-If you choose to save the screenshot (data uri base64 png) to an APEX item you can use a PL/SQL function like this to convert it to BLOB:
+If you choose to save the screenshot (data uri base64 png) to DB you can use a PL/SQL function like this to convert it to BLOB:

 ```language-sql
 CREATE OR REPLACE FUNCTION png2blob(i_clob IN CLOB) RETURN BLOB IS